asiripanich/activitysim-dashboard/README.md

 result_field = "ptype"
 ```

-This configuration will add a new section under `households_persons` inside the dashboard called `ptype` that compares the `ptype` field between the base and project scenarios.
+This configuration will add a new section under `household_person` inside the dashboard called `ptype` that compares the `ptype` field between the base and project scenarios.

 #### Example: Location Models